xcore/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

    Hardware setup for Pipe option

-Short the following Pins in CMOS section of the  Muart Slice Card (XA-SK-MUART Slice Card)
+Short the following Pins in CMOS section or in RS-232 section of the  Muart Slice Card (XA-SK-MUART Slice Card).
+[Header-J3 (or) Header-J4 respectively]

 .. list-table::
     :header-rows: 27